-Enjoyment of a condominium lifestyle depends on respecting the rights of those who live in close proximity and knowing and following the bylaws and rules.
-In addition, owners should:
+Enjoyment of a condominium lifestyle depends on respecting the rights of those who live nearby and knowing and following the bylaws and rules.
+Also, owners should:

 - ensure adequate insurance to cover personal property, contents of their unit as well as personal liability coverage as an individual

 - keep Documents such as budget and fee schedule, a notice of Annual General Meeting and the prior AGM minutes, audited financial statements and insurance certificates provided every year and Reserve Fund Studies and Declaration, Bylaws and Rules provided if they change.
 Owners are responsible for keeping this information and providing realtors when selling a unit.
 If documents are not kept, there will be a cost to owners to have them reproduced. (link to Documents, Certificates, and Forms)

 What is the Board of Directors’ role?

 The Board of Directors are owners elected by owners of the Condominium Corporation at an Annual General Meeting.
 They exercise all of the powers and carry out all of the duties of the Corporation including:

 - administering the affairs of the Corporation

 - maintaining the common property

 - setting policies and programs, making rules and regulations for the community

 - enforcing all requirements of the Corporation’s declaration, bylaws and rules, and the provincial Property Acts